darekf77/typescript-class-helpers/README.md

 # TYPESCRIPT CLASS HELERPS

-Library contain all kinds of helpers for nice OOP in typescript.
+Library containd all kinds of helpers for nice and smart OOP in typescript.